THE LEGAL PROCEEDINGS OF A DIVORCE ARE CHALLENGING

 HOW OUR OHIO DIVORCE ATTORNEYS HANDLE “HIGH ASSET” DIVORCES

 A true “high asset” divorce is one in which the parties’ financial situation is complicated.
-Examples of a “high asset” divorce include, but are not limited to the following: parties’ assets include closely held business interests, partial ownership of a business with multiple business partners, stock options, deferred compensation, joint ventures, real estate holdings/partnerships, trust assets, and complex tax benefits or consequences.
+Examples of a “high asset” divorce include but are not limited to the following: closely held business interests, partial ownership of a business with multiple business partners, stock options, deferred compensation, joint ventures, real estate holdings/partnerships, trusts, and complex tax benefits or consequences.

 These can be some of the most complicated and complex divorce situations.
-Trolinger Law Offices, LLC has experience handling complex financial matters in divorce and dissolution cases.
-Our divorce attorneys work closely with clients, accountants, business counsel, business valuators, and other experts to ensure that the true “high asset” divorce is handled with the attention and sophistication that it requires.
+Trolinger Law Offices has experience handling complex financial matters in divorce and dissolution cases.
+Our divorce attorneys work closely with clients, accountants, business counsel, business valuators, and other experts.

 OHIO Divorce Attorneys for Same-Sex Marriages

 Along with the right to marry in Ohio, marriage equality laws also gave couples the right to divorce.
 We are allies of the LGBTQIA+ community.
-To consult with an Ohio divorce attorney regarding the uniqueness of your circumstances, contact us.
+Trolinger Law Offices understand that each situation has unique circumstances and it’s important to consult with a divorce attorney that understands your rights in a same-sex marriage.
 For more information on how Ohio Divorce Law impacts same-sex couples and other considerations, head to our blog.

 OHIO DISSOLUTION ATTORNEY